MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/master-planning/action-messages.md

 If there's a demand for quantity 60 of this item, master planning will create a planned purchase order of quantity 60.
 If demand is increased by 30, master planning will suggest an increase of 40 because it will respect the multiple of 20 and never lead to undersupply.

-## Actions for orders related to safety stock
+## Action messages for orders related to safety stock

-Actions for orders supplying safety stock will never suggest decreasing the quantity below the quantity needed for the safety stock.
+Action messages for orders supplying safety stock will never suggest decreasing the quantity below the quantity needed for the safety stock.
 In other words, given an order that is supplying safety stock and customer demand, if the demand is decreased or canceled, master planning will suggest decreasing the planned order by the decreased demand, but will never suggest a value lower than the needed safety stock.

 The system won't suggest postponing actions for supplying safety stock because it's assumed that the safety stock must be supplied on the required time and date.